stephane-martin/skewer/README.md

     You can provide a `--test` command line flag to print the collected messages instead of sending them to Kafka.

-    Some capabilities are required to talk to the kernel for audits logs.
-The supplementary unix group 'adm' is required to talk to Journald.

     To make it simple it is possible to launch skewer as root.
 It will first drop the unneeded privileges, switch to a normal user, and then start operations